lakinsimmerman/Dietary-Food-Recall/README.md

 ## Step 1 ##
 The first step in a 24 hour dietary recall is the most important thing in order to get the most accurate data from an individual.
-Begin by giving a proper introduction of oneself in order to make the invividual comfortable.
+Begin by giving a proper introduction of oneself in order to provide a comfortable and welcoming experience.
 Next, let the client know that they are in a safe and judgement free zone to talk about their food consumption.
 Often times people feel as though they will be judged based on the foods they consume; therefore, they choose to withhold information about the food choices that they make.
 This fear of judgement can disrupt the accuracy and goal of the 24 hour recall.